 Are you falling victim to the Chevy Shake?

-Since early 2016, owners of General Motors trucks and SUVs have fallen victim to what is called the “Chevy Shake”.
+Since early 2016, owners of General Motors trucks and SUVs have fallen victim to what is called and known as the “Chevy Shake.”

-If you were to Google the Chevy Shake right now, you’d find over 6 million results.
-Countless owners have experienced violent shaking while driving their vehicles at 35+ mph.
-The shaking has not only caused panic for the vehicle’s driver but has also caused some drivers to lose control of their vehicle.
-Who wants to feel powerless over their truck?
+If you were to Google search the Chevy Shake, you’d find over 6 million results.
+Countless Chevrolet, Cadillac, and GMC owners have experienced violent shaking while driving their vehicles over 35 miles per hour.
+Not only has the shaking caused panic for the Chevrolet drivers, but it has also caused some consumers to completely lose control of their vehicles.
+Who would want to feel powerless over their cars and trucks?

 With the abundance of complaints regarding this shaking behavior, multiple class-action lawsuits have been initiated.
-During these lawsuits, two possible causes have been identified: the aluminum driveshaft and the 8-speed transmission.
+By taking a deeper dive into these lawsuits, two possible causes have been identified: the aluminum driveshaft and the 8-speed transmission.

-If you are among many driving a GM vehicle that’s experiencing the “Chevy Shake” and is currently a part of a class-action lawsuit, we recommend you opt-out to preserve your California Lemon Law rights.
+While General Motors has not made an attempt to remedy this problem, there are still options for you!
+If you are among many driving a GM vehicle that’s experiencing the “Chevy Shake” that is currently a part of a class-action lawsuit, we recommend you opt-out to preserve your California Lemon Law rights.
 With the help of California’s premier team of Lemon Law Experts, you have the opportunity to be represented individually and maximize your individual recovery rather than settle with the masses via a class-action lawsuit.

-The following vehicles may be covered by California’s Lemon Laws for their defective 8-speed transmissions:
+The following vehicles have been known to be affected by the Chevy Shake and may be covered by California’s Lemon Laws for their defective 8-speed transmissions:

 - 2017–2019 Chevrolet Colorado